SanikaThakur/SanikaThakur/README.md

 - 👋 Hi, I’m @SanikaThakur
-- 👀 I’m interested in Machine Learning AI and Bioimaging
+- 👀 I’m interested in Bioinformatics and Machine Learning AI
-- 🌱 I’m currently learning ML AI
+- 🌱 I’m currently learning Data Science and Software Development
 - 💞️ I’m looking to collaborate on Healthcare Projects and applications
 - 📫 How to reach me drop a mail at sanikathakur0202@gmail.com